JamieS/EzShopifyDiscounts/README.markdown

 How do I Install it?
 --------------------
-Just unzip the zip file.
+You can get the latest pre-built package here: https://github.com/pmolchanov/EzShopifyDiscounts/downloads Just unzip the zip file.
 All dependencies are included.

 How do I use it?
 ----------------
-The easiest way to get started is to create a few discount codes in Shopify, and then export the codes with the following command:
+The easiest way to get started is to create a few discount codes in Shopify, and then export the codes.
+Open a command window in the application directory and issue the following command:

   ezsd.exe MyShopifyStoreName MyUserName MyPassword /READ MyShopifyDiscounts.csv